sara-sabr/poc-network-vpn-split-tunnel/reports/presentation.md

 ## The Idea

-When an user is on the VPN, can we allow YouTube and Facebook traffic to bypass the VPN.
+When connected to VPN, can we allow YouTube and Facebook traffic to bypass the VPN?

 --